NACA airfoil: Modifications

 For example, the NACA 1234-05 is a NACA 1234 airfoil with a sharp leading edge and maximum thickness 50% of the chord (0.5 chords) from the leading edge.

 In addition, for a more precise description of the airfoil all numbers can be presented as decimals.

 1-series

-A new approach to airfoil design pioneered in the 1930s, in which the airfoil shape was mathematically derived from the desired lift characteristics.
+A new approach to airfoil design was pioneered in the 1930s, in which the airfoil shape was mathematically derived from the desired lift characteristics.
 Prior to this, airfoil shapes were first created and then had their characteristics measured in a wind tunnel.
 The 1-series airfoils are described by five digits in the following sequence: